Research participants sat at a table with a moderator in a focus group.

 This will also help you keep the group on track for your available time.
 Questions should start out fairly general and then get more specific as the session progresses whilst adhering to the outlined discussion guide.

-Research participants sat in a circle with a moderator in a focus group.
+Research participants with a moderator in a focus group.

 3. Include a variety of exercises